Roopaish/Flutter-RoadMap/README.md

   // Alternative style property
   style: TextButton.styleFrom(
     primary: Colors.orange, // text (primary thing is text in TextButton)
-    tapTargetSize: MaterialTapTargetSize.shrinkWrap, // Shrinks the tap target size to the minimum provided by the Material specification.
+    tapTargetSize: MaterialTapTargetSize.shrinkWrap, // Shrinks the tap target size to the minimum provided by the Material specification.(removes extra margin)
   ),
 ),